bjornmorten/ctfbridge/README.md

 ## 🛠️ Projects Using CTFBridge

-These open-source projects are already using CTFBridge:
+These open-source tools are powered by CTFBridge:

 - [`ctf-dl`](https://github.com/bjornmorten/ctf-dl) — 🗃️ Download all CTF challenges in bulk
 - [`pwnv`](https://github.com/CarixoHD/pwnv) — 🧠 CLI to manage CTFs and challenges

+Using CTFBridge in the wild?
+[Send a PR](https://github.com/bjornmorten/ctfbridge/edit/main/README.md) to feature it here!

 ## 📄 License